 In the cells there are dates written, but behind the scenes Excel consider these as numbers.
 That means that there is an actual number there where Excel can do calculations.

-So if I want to know the difference between those I write a formula:
+You can then see that Excel use the numbers 42675 and 42712.
+If you want to know the difference between those you can write a formula:

 First of all I’m typing an equal sign, then I click on the later date (F8), I click on the earlier date (F7) and hit Enter.

 If you get a date as a result, it’s because the formatting is set to date.
 Just change to General (Ctrl + Shift + ~) and you will see the number.